 These stories are available on the PLC and can be projected on the board for use with the whole class.
-Also a booklet form of Unit 8-14 stories are provided on the PLC.

 Other Activities to Practice Fluency

 Tape record students' first reading, especially of phrases and stories, then re-record after practice.
 Have the students listen to both and discuss accuracy and prosody improvement.